upptime/rfcs/rfcs/2023/add-api-endpoints.md

 Understanding the status page right are paths such as `example.com/incident/1` handled on the fly with no actual page in the backend, which most likely could be applied to the API paths too.

-The next open question is regarding whether there should be a rate-limiting of sorts in place (if doable using GitHub Pages itself) or not and other things such as caching values.
+The next open question is regarding whether there should be a rate-limiting of sorts in place (if doable using GitHub Pages itself) or not and other things such as caching values for faster and less resource-intensive responses.